-Requests for clinical privileges for Dentists are processed in the same manner as all other privilege requests.
-Privileges for surgical procedures performed by Dentists and/or Oral and Maxillofacial surgeons will require that all dental patients receive a medical evaluation (history and physical) by a Practitioner of the Medical Staff with privileges to perform such an evaluation, which will be recorded in the medical record.
-Oral and Maxillofacial surgeons may be granted the privilege of performing a history and physical on their own patients upon submission of documentation of completion of an accredited postgraduate residency in oral and maxillofacial surgery and demonstrated current competence.
+Requests for clinical privileges for dentists are processed in the same manner as all other privilege requests.
+Privileges for surgical procedures performed by dentists and/or oral and maxillofacial surgeons will require that all dental patients receive a basic medical evaluation (history and physical) by a physician member of the Medical Staff with privileges to perform such an evaluation, which will be recorded in the medical record.
+Oral and maxillofacial surgeons may be granted the privilege of performing a history and physical on their own patients upon submission of documentation of completion of an accredited postgraduate residency in oral and maxillofacial surgery and demonstrated current competence.